Block title

 Statues for My Father

 After my father died, my mother handed me a stack of his funeral cards and said, "Why don't you make something from these?"
 The cards honor his name (Gino Pierleoni, so close to mine), birth/death dates and the images and religious practice that was important to him.
-I wondered whether there would be a point during the alteration process when these religious figures might no longer be considered "holy".
+I wondered whether there would be a point during the alteration process when these religious figures might no longer be considered sacred.
+As the images transformed from Jesus, Mary and the Saints to become regular people, the images remained sacred.

 The final pieces are mounted on wood, freestanding like statues.